It’s the

 displays all the currently open programs, and also File Explorer which now

 displays the last 20 documents and files recently opened.
-The Cons;

 Some third